sonjablumenstock/ROIMatchGUI/README.md

 - Mislabeled points can be removed with the 'Undo' button
 - 'Reset view' resets the field of view in both images
 - It is recommended to label at least 6 corresponding pairs.
 - Click 'DONE'.
-This computes the geometric transform to align the images to e
+This computes the geometric transform to align the images

 - Repeat for all sessions to be aligned to the reference session